• Skip to primary navigation

 Sourdough bread has a slightly sour taste and a chewy texture.

-It is made using flour, water, salt, and a sourdough starter.
+It is made using flour, water, salt, and a sourdough starter - or review bread flour substitution tips for baking when adapting recipes.

 Depending on the recipe, the dough is left to rise for several hours or days.